GSA-TTS/devCrew_s/protocols/README.md

 ## 📋 Overview

 This repository contains the comprehensive collection of standardized protocols for the DevCrew multi-agent system.
-These protocols define structured, repeatable workflows that ensure consistency, reliability, and scalability across all autonomous development agents.
+These protocols define structured, repeatable workflows that ensure consistency, reliability, and scalability across all autonomous agents working in various development domains.

 ## 🎯 Purpose

 Protocols are concise, reusable workflows—a sequence of standardized steps that can be invoked across multiple agents.
-Well-designed protocols ensure consistency, auditability, and ease of maintenance throughout the software development lifecycle.
+Well-designed protocols ensure consistency, auditability, and ease of maintenance throughout the entire development lifecycle across all domains.

 ## 🗺️ Navigation